 “Impatience leads to quitting.
 Quitting increases my chances to 100% that I will never reach my dream.
-My life and dreams matter.
 Quitting is not an option.
-I will add patience to my faith each day.
+I will add patience to my faith each day and LIVE in the meantime.
 With faith and patience, I will obtain God’s promises.”

-That farmer failed to understand the process of time is built right in the middle of seed and harvest.
+That farmer failed to understand the process of time is built right in the middle of seedtime and harvest.
 God designed it that way and there is no way around it:

 “While the earth remains, Seedtime and harvest, Cold and heat, Winter and summer, And day and night Shall not cease (Genesis 8:22).”